Evidence-Based Treatment for Compulsive Gamblers

 For complete recovery, modalities should focus on the patient holistically.
 To ensure efficacy, centric therapies that are supported with scientific studies and data.

-At The Heights, our addiction and behavioral health treatment center utilizes both group and individual therapy to empower patients with the coping skills they need to thrive outside of recovery.
+At The Heights Treatment, our addiction and behavioral health treatment center utilizes both group and individual therapy to empower patients with the coping skills they need to thrive outside of recovery.

 Our therapies include: